-However, if your dog offers you their special possession, it is clear action to like you know that they have nothing but love for you - happy to share their favorite item with you.
+However, if your dog offers you their special possession, it is a clear action to let you know that they have nothing but love for you – happy to share their favorite item with you.

 Dogs are pack animals, sharing extremely close connections with every member – which includes you, their pack leader.
 To them, your role should be alpha, so if your pup brings you their toy, it is a sign of unconditional love and trust.

 When we humans need a bit of reassurance or comfort, a lot of us feel better after a hug.
 Well, our dogs aren’t too different.
 Often, dogs will seek closeness with their pack (you and your family) for comfort, emotional support, and protection by leaning on them.